fengbintu/fengbintu.github.io/_pages/advice.md

 ## Passion-Driven Research

 ## Reading List
-* Computer Architecture:A Quantitative Approach
+* Computer Architecture: A Quantitative Approach
 * Computer Organization and Design: The Hardware/Software Interface
 * Readings in Computer Architecture
 * The Pyramid Principle: Logic in Writing and Thinking